SadraZg/OnlineFruitStore/README.md

 <h4> Send report through email </h4>
 Once the PDF is generated, you need to send the email using the emails.generate_email() and emails.send_email() methods.
 Define generate_email and send_email methods by importing necessary libraries.
-Use the following details to pass the parameters to emails.generate_email():
+Use the following details to pass the parameters to emails.generate_email(): <br />
-•	From: automation@example.com
+•	From: automation@example.com <br />
-•	To: username@example.com
+•	To: username@example.com <br />
-•	Replace username with the username given in the Connection Details Panel on the right hand side.
+•	Replace username with the username given in the Connection Details Panel on the right hand side. <br />
-•	Subject line: Upload Completed - Online Fruit Store
+•	Subject line: Upload Completed - Online Fruit Store <br />
 •	E-mail Body: All fruits are uploaded to our website successfully.
-A detailed list is attached to this email.
+A detailed list is attached to this email. <br />
-•	Attachment: Attach the path to the file processed.pdf
+•	Attachment: Attach the path to the file processed.pdf <br />

 <h2> Health check </h2>
 This is the last part of the lab, where you will have to write a Python script named health_check.py that will run in the background monitoring some of your system statistics: CPU usage, disk space, available memory and name resolution.
-Moreover, this Python script should send an email if there are problems, such as:
+Moreover, this Python script should send an email if there are problems, such as: <br />
-•	Report an error if CPU usage is over 80%
+•	Report an error if CPU usage is over 80% <br />
-•	Report an error if available disk space is lower than 20%
+•	Report an error if available disk space is lower than 20% <br />
-•	Report an error if available memory is less than 500MB
+•	Report an error if available memory is less than 500MB <br />
-•	Report an error if the hostname "localhost" cannot be resolved to "127.0.0.1"
+•	Report an error if the hostname "localhost" cannot be resolved to "127.0.0.1" <br />

-Complete the script to check the system statistics every 60 seconds, and in event of any issues detected among the ones mentioned above, an email should be sent with the following content:
+Complete the script to check the system statistics every 60 seconds, and in event of any issues detected among the ones mentioned above, an email should be sent with the following content: <br />
-•	From: automation@example.com
+•	From: automation@example.com <br />
-•	To: username@example.com
+•	To: username@example.com <br />
-•	Replace username with the username given in the Connection Details Panel on the right hand side.
+•	Replace username with the username given in the Connection Details Panel on the right hand side. <br />
-•	Subject line:
+•	Subject line: <br />
-Case                                                           Subject line
+Case                                                           Subject line <br /> <br />
-CPU usage is over 80%                                          Error - CPU usage is over 80% Available disk space is lower than 20%                         Error - Available disk space is less than 20% available memory is less than 500MB                            Error - Available memory is less than 500MB hostname "localhost" cannot be resolved to "127.0.0.1"         Error - localhost cannot be resolved to 127.0.0.1
+CPU usage is over 80%                                          Error - CPU usage is over 80% <br />
+Available disk space is lower than 20%                         Error - Available disk space is less than 20% <br />
+available memory is less than 500MB                            Error - Available memory is less than 500MB <br />
+hostname "localhost" cannot be resolved to "127.0.0.1"         Error - localhost cannot be resolved to 127.0.0.1 <br />

 •	E-mail Body: Please check your system and resolve the issue as soon as possible.
 Note: There is no attachment file here, so you must be careful while defining the generate_email() method in the